Kairakvo/Tentpole/README.md

 ## USAGE
 1.Use a virtual envrironment-venv to run the application.
-You can do so by executing the following commands in the cmd.(windows 10)
+Fisrst download all the code folder, open it and ececute the following commands in the cmd.(windows 10).

-    venv\Ssripts\activate
+    py -m venv venv
+    venv\Sripts\activate
     pip install django

 2. To run the application,excute: